 The American Association of Geographers (AAG) is committed to enhancing diversity, promoting inclusion, and broadening participation in Geography.
 We are open, welcoming and encouraging of differences in perspectives across the broad spectrum of backgrounds or origins within our membership.
 An organization where everyone feels valued and possesses a keen sense of belonging, creates a vibrant community and advances the discipline of Geography.

 Here we provide a record of the past, current, and upcoming efforts to improve diversity, equity, and inclusion at the AAG.
 The Diversity and Inclusion Committee advises and shapes these efforts.
-In 2020, AAG’s Diversity and Inclusion Committee renewed this commitment by developing a three-year strategic plan for the AAG.
-Once approved by the Council, this plan will provide a clear action plan to enhance and measure diversity and inclusion.
+In 2020, AAG’s Diversity and Inclusion Committee renewed this commitment by developing a three-year strategic plan for the AAG, which provides a clear action plan to enhance and measure diversity and inclusion.

 Advancing Leadership Capabilities for JEDI